Kelly High School (Chicago): History

 Kelly opened its doors as a junior high school on December 3, 1928, only serving grades six through ninth.
 On July 12, 1933, the Chicago Board of Education abolished all junior high schools in Chicago, and on September 17, 1933, for the 1933–34 school year; Kelly reopened as a senior high school.

+Demographics

+In the 2022-2023 school year, there were 1,903 students enrolled at the school.
+84% of students identified as Hispanic or Latino, 11% were Asian, 4% were black or African-American, and 2% were non-Hispanic white.
+The school has a student to teacher ratio of 15.2, and 94% of students are eligible for free or reduced price lunch.

 Athletics

 Kelly competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).